-Litchfield flaunts fantastic fall foliage for kids to see near NYC!
+Litchfield flaunts fantastic fall foliage near NYC for families!
 Less than 3 hours away, this Connecticut town attracts families with its lush pastures, rolling hills, and scenic Housatonic River.
 Every minute here with kids will be unforgettable during mid-October when Litchfield showcases some of the state’s most picturesque pigments!
 Drive to nearby White Flower Farm to begin your autumn adventure, meandering its manicured fields.
-(Or purchasing delicious delicacies for the road!)
+Or purchase delicious delicacies for the road!
 The Little Pond Boardwalk Trail is also one of the best trails in town due to its flat, relatively short path.
 At the White Memorial Conservation Center, wander through lovely gardens while touring a museum to learn more about Litchfield!
-Topsmead State Forest has a strategic position in the Litchfield Hills, where you can hike, bike, and tour a historic mansion.
+Topsmead State Foresthas a strategic position in the Litchfield Hills, where you can hike, bike, and tour a historic mansion.
 Book a hot air balloon ride from Aer Blarney Balloons for an aerial view of Litchfield!

 Lower Connecticut River Valley

-We hope you’ve enjoyed these 11 Best Places To See Fall Foliage Within 3 Hours Of NYC!
+We hope you’ve enjoyed reading about these amazing locations to see fall foliage near NYC with kids!
 Regardless of where you plan your next family vacation, though, nothing compares to spending quality time with your kids.
-As always, this article on the 11 Best Places To See Fall Foliage Within 3 Hours Of NYC would not have been as helpful, informed, or family-friendly without the contributions and input from the amazing members on our Facebook group, Families Who Love To Travel!
+As always, this article on the 13 Best Places to See Fall Foliage with Kids within 3 Hrs Of NYC would not have been as helpful, informed, or family-friendly without the contributions and input from the amazing members of our Facebook group, Families Who Love To Travel!
 For more travel recommendations on vacationing with children, join us on Facebook at Families Who Love To Travel.
 It’s a community of dynamic families who love to adventure and explore through travel.
 Plus, follow us on Instagram (@families.love.travel) to connect with other families who love the unique experiences travel has to offer (and to get sneak peeks of upcoming articles!).

 *Due to the COVID-19 pandemic, many of the accommodations, restaurants, or activities on this list may also be closed.
 Please ensure availability before making your decision.